-- When the recoil spring is assembled in the starter housing, it is in tensioned position and can when treated carelessly, pop out and cause injuries. - Always be careful, when changing the recoil spring or the starter cord.
+- The recoil spring is in its tensioned position in its cassette in the starter device.
+If the spring is handled caralessly, it can pop out and cause personal injury...
+Always be careful, when changing the recoil spring or - the starter cord.
 Always wear safety goggles for eye protection.